 The same goes for DWLS criminal charges.
 Your attorney can vacate the plea on the grounds that you did not know you would become an HTO by pleading guilty.
 Then with a re-opened case, your attorney can fight to have the charge reduced to an NVDL.

 Living in Miami or Broward, driving is essential.
 Our public transportation system is not extensive or user-friendly enough for us to rely upon it.
 And with Miami-Dade and Broward so spread-out, it often takes an hour or more just to get from Point A to Point B, and that's not even taking into account the traffic congestion.
-In other words, you need to be able to drive here in South Florida.
+In other words, you need to be able to drive here in Miami-Dade County.

 Call my office today to discuss how to fix your suspended license, or how to remove the habitual traffic offender (HTO) designation.